I do research

 Traffic Sign Recognition - How far are we from the solution?

-M. Mathias*, R. Timofte*, R. Benenson, L. Van Gool (* indicates equal contribution.)
+Timofte*, R. Benenson, L. Van Gool

 IJCNN 2013

-author = {M. Mathias and R. Timofte and R. Benenson and L. {Van Gool}},
+@INPROCEEDINGS{Mathias2013Ijcnn, author = {M. Mathias and R. Timofte and R. Benenson and L. {Van Gool}}, title = {Traffic Sign Recognition - How far are we from the solution?}, booktitle = {ICJNN}, year = {2013} }

 We show that, without any application specific modification, existing methods for pedestrian detection and face recognition; can reach performances in the range of 95%∼99% of the perfect solution on current traffic sign datasets.